Institutional Review Board (IRB)

 Taylor University’s Institutional Review Board (IRB) is a committee that provides oversight of all research involving human subjects.
 The IRB exists solely to make sure all research participants are protected from any undue harm or risk.
 Read the IRB Policy.

 All projects involving human subjects (even exempt projects) must be submitted to the IRB in order to comply with federal regulations and university policies.

 Submit a Proposal

-All projects must be submitted to the IRB (even exempt projects) so the university can keep track of what research is being done.
+All projects with human subjects must be submitted to the IRB (even exempt projects) so the university can keep track of what research is being done.

 Assuming all materials are included in the submission, exempt and expedited reviews are normally completed within one week.
 Full reviews require a convening of the full IRB and may take weeks or months to complete.

 - Undergraduate student projects are to be submitted by a faculty member providing oversight for the project.
 The faculty member will be considered one of the principal investigators.